 For instance, the Teradata Active Enterprise Data Warehouse (EDW) is targeted for the broad enterprise wide needs of many users and workload types.
 In fact, this platform can deliver the same data warehouse capability as the Teradata products of five years ago while demanding 75% less power and cooling and occupying 80% less data center floor space.
 In addition, the hybrid storage capability was introduced in 2011 to further enhance the Active EDW platform's efficiency in performance delivery.
-Teradata hybrid storage optimizes the performance of solid state drives (SSD) with the efficient storage capacity of hard disk drives (HDD) through the intelligent tracking and movement of data based on its usage pattern.
-A hybrid storage based 6700 can provide up to four times the performance level of a standard storage platform without any increase in energy or floor space.
+Teradata hybrid storage optimizes the performance of solid state drives (SSD) with the efficient storage capacity of hard disk drives (HDD) with Teradata Virtual Storage software that intelligently tracks and moves data based on its usage pattern.
+A hybrid storage based 6750 can provide up to four times the performance level of a standard storage platform without any increase in energy or floor space.
 This provides our users an efficient path for the speed needed for today's business analysis challenges.

 Teradata introduced their Data Warehouse Appliance platform products in 2009 that enable customers with smaller numbers of users and user data to perform high performance analytics with a simpler computer system that saves energy and floor space compared to other Teradata and industry alternatives.
 Teradata is also leveraging the improvements in disk drive storage to bring energy and floor space savings to our customers.
-The current Teradata Data Warehouse Appliance 2700 released in 2012 leverages the smaller form factor 2 1⁄2" hard disk drives that reduces the floor space per unit of data capacity for the system by up to 50% along with a significant reduction in electrical power per unit of data.
+The current Teradata Data Warehouse Appliance 2750 released in 2013 leverages the smaller form factor 2 B" hard disk drives that reduces the floor space per unit of data capacity for the system by up to 50% along with a significant reduction in electrical power per unit of data.